surma/surma.dev/content/things/ditherpunk.md

   <figcaption>Clear clusters and voids remain visible even after applying a Gaussian blur (σ = 1.5).</figcaption>
 </figure>

-A source of noise that tries to address this is labelled _blue_ noise, because the higher frequencies (like blue light) higher intensities than the lower frequencies.
+A source of noise that tries to address this is labelled _blue_ noise, because the higher frequencies (like blue light) have higher intensities compared to the lower frequencies.
 By removing or dampening the lower frequencies, cluster and voids become less pronounced and the threshold map gives a more even visual.
-Blue noise dithering is just as fast to apply to an image as white noise dithering, but generating _good_ quality blue noise is a bit harder and expensive.
+Blue noise dithering is just as fast to apply to an image as white noise dithering — it’s just a threshold map in the end — but _generating_ blue noise is a bit harder and expensive.

 The most common algorithm to generate blue noise seems to be the “void-and-cluster method” by [Robert Ulichney].
 Here is the [original whitepaper][bluenoise93].
 I found the way the algorithm is described quite unintuitive and, now that I have implemented it, I am convinced it is unnecessarily abstract.

 The algorithm is based on the idea that you can detect a pixel that is part of cluster or a void by applying a [Gaussian Blur] to the image and finding the brightest (or darkest) pixel in the blurred image respectively.
 After initializing a black image with a couple of random white pixels, the algorihtm proceeds to continuously swap cluster pixels and void pixels to spread the white pixels out as evenly as possible.
 Afterwards, every pixel gets a number between 0 and n (where n is the total number of pixels) according to their importance for forming clusters and voids.
 For more details, see the [paper][bluenoise93].

 My implementation works fine but is not very fast, as I didn’t spend much time optimizing.
 It takes about 1 minute to generate a 64×64 blue noise texture on my 2018 MacBook, which is sufficient for these purposes.
-If something faster is needed, the most obvious optimization would to apply the Gaussian Blur not as a convolution filter but in the frequency domain instead.
+If something faster is needed, a promising optimization would be to apply the Gaussian Blur not in the spatial domain but in the frequency domain instead.

+> **Note:** Of _course_ knowing this nerd-sniped me into implementing it.
+The reason this optimization is so promising is because convolution (which is the underlying operation of a Gaussian blur filter) has to loop over each field of the Gaussian kernel _for each pixel_ in the image.
+However, if you convert both the image as well as the Gaussian kernel to the frequency domain (using one of the many Fast Fourier Transform algorithms), convolution becomes an element-wise multiplication.
+I implemented the [in-place variant of the Cooley-Tukey FFT algorithm][CT FFT] and — after [some initial hickups][my wrong fft] — it did end up cutting the blue noise generation time by 50%.
+I still wrote pretty garbage-y code, so there’s a lot more to optimize, if anyone wants a challenge.

 <figure>
   <img loading="lazy" src="bluenoiseblur.png" class="pixelated">